Pathology

 Normally lymph nodes are no larger than 0.5 in (1.3 cm) in diameter and are difficult to feel.
 They can enlarge to greater than 2.5 in (6 cm).
 It is not recommended for lymph nodes less than 0.5 cm to be removed.
 Lymph nodes are an important part of the immune system and they help the body recognize and fight off infections.
 Silicone and shell fragments are very difficult to break down and therefore removal of large silicone-filled lymph nodes may be appropriate in some cases.
 See here for more information on lymph node pathology.

 Explant expert, Dr. Lu-Jean Feng, shares her expertise on silicone and lymph nodes on her YouTube Channel, webinar + transcript, and website.
-Click here to expand.
+Click here to read more on Dr. Feng discussing lymph nodes.

 “Dr. Lu-Jean Feng has performed extensive research on silicone lymphadenopathy over the last 20 years as a result of breast augmentation.
 As a result of this research, she has published a peer-reviewed paper [Pathology of Lymph Nodes From Patients With Breast Implants] with scientists from the Armed Forces Institute of Pathology in Washington, D.C. as well as from Case Western Reserve University in Cleveland.